nikhilnkataria/hookshot/examples/README.md

 ## 📘 Postman

-You can import the following collection into Postman to test HookSpot’s API:
+You can import the following collection into Postman to test HookShot's API:

 📥 [Download Postman Collection](./Hookshot.postman_collection.json)